top of page

 Tapping into an innate wisdom

-Fascial unwinding is based on the idea that the body has an innate ability to heal itself, and that by facilitating this natural process, the practitioner can help the client to release physical and emotional blockages and restore harmony and vitality to the body-mind system.
-In SomaSensing you can explore this practice as a manual or movement therapy.
+Fascial unwinding is based on the idea that the body has an innate ability to heal itself and that by facilitating this natural process, the practitioner can help the client release physical and emotional blockages and restore harmony and vitality to the body-mind system.
+In SomaSensing. you can explore this practice as a manual or movement therapy.

 Recent Posts